-This course will examine the global crisis of human trafficking-specifically sex trafficking and forced labor trafficking-using the lenses of Christian theology and ethics.
+This course will examine the global crisis of human trafficking using the lenses of Christian theology and ethics.
 Social-scientific, legal, public policy, and autobiographical resources will be used to frame the phenomenon of human trafficking; and theological/ethical categories such as human dignity and freedom, sin and redemption, neighbor love, and solidarity will be used to illuminate and assess its dimensions.
 Special attention will be given to the question of human agency as well as to social, political, cultural, and gender-based analyses as these impact and shape an adequate response to human trafficking.